 Today, the SA cement industry accounts for only a minor proportion of these emissions in South Africa.
 When we compare our NOx emissions to the mining industry, our emissions make up around 12%, indicating that we are not significant emitters.
-The same is applicable for our SO2 emissions.
+The same is applicable for our $SO_2$ emissions.
 We will endeavour to continue to monitor and report our emissions.
-The industry is implementing systems to provide more accurate measures of emission.